-The most common symptom of thyroid cancer is a painless lump or swelling that develops in your neck.
+The most common symptom of?cancer of the thyroid is a painless lump or swelling that develops in the neck.

 Read more about the symptoms of thyroid cancer.

 The thyroid gland consists of two lobes located on?either side of the windpipe.
 Its main purpose is to release hormones (chemicals that have powerful effects on many different functions of the body).

 The thyroid gland releases three separate hormones:

 - triiodothyronine???known as T3

 The T3 and T4 hormones help regulate the body's metabolic rate (the rate at which the various processes in the body work, such as how quickly calories are burnt).

 An excess of?T3 and T4 will make you feel overactive and you?may lose weight.
 If you don't have enough of these hormones, you'll feel sluggish and you?may gain weight.

 Calcitonin helps control blood calcium levels.
 Calcium is a mineral that performs a number of important functions, such as building strong bones.

 Calcitonin isn't essential for maintaining good health because your body also has other ways of controlling calcium.